-If you are uncertain or concerned about the appropriateness of any statement or posting, refrain from making the communication until you discuss it with a member of the marketing and comms team.
+If you are uncertain or concerned about the appropriateness of any statement or posting, refrain from making the communication until you discuss it the Head of Marketing, Communications and Membership and/or the Communications Manager.

 If you receive malicious messages to your personal accounts that are related to your role at Angling Trust & Fish Legal, please inform your line manger immediately so that we can support you and deal with any issues quickly.